RC2014Z80/RC2014/BASIC-Programs/hexload/README.md

 # Hexload

-Hexload is a basic program, that uploads an assembly language program to support uploading other programs into the memory of the RC2014.
+Hexload is a MS Basic program, that uploads an assembled binary program to support uploading other Intel HEX formatted programs into the memory of the RC2014.

 ## C and Assembly file upload, no EEPROM programmer required